schadhuntsman/18-social-network-APIinator/README.md

 Use a getter method to format the timestamp on query Schema Settings

-This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thought model.
+This will not be a model, but rather will be used as the reaction field's subdocument schema in the Thoughts model.

 API Routes
 /api/users